 The physics concepts involved in a luge run are fairly basic:

-- force and inertia - A great amount of force is required to get the slider moving at the start of the course.
+- Force and inertia are required to get the slider moving at the start of the course.

-- gravity - The force of gravity pulls the slider and the sled down the track.
+- Gravity pulls the slider and the sled down the track.

-- friction - The amount of friction between the sled and the track works against gravity and is a prime determining factor in speed.
+- Friction between the sled and the track works against gravity and is a prime determining factor in speed.

-- aerodynamic drag: Aerodynamic drag acts on the slider/sled combination to resist its motion through the air.
+- Aerodynamic drag acts on the slider/sled combination to resist its motion through the air.
 The lower the drag, the higher the speed.

-- g-force: A g is equal to the force exerted by gravity.
+- G-force is equal to the force exerted by gravity.
 It is the force acting on a body that is accelerating.
-If a slider is facing 3 g's through a turn, his body feels three times heavier than his actual weight when he is at rest.
+If a slider is facing 3 Gs through a turn, their body feels three times heavier than their actual weight when they are at rest.

 As the slope begins, the slider lies down on the sled and lets gravity take over.
-In luge, higher weight means greater speed.
-The greater the weight of the athlete, the greater the force of gravity pulling her down the track.
+In luge, heavier weight means faster speed.
+The heavier the weight of the athlete, the greater the force of gravity pulling them down the track.
 One of the forces standing in the way of gravity is friction.
-To reduce the amount of friction between the sled and the track, the steels are polished with numerous substances, including sandpaper and diamond paste.
+To reduce the amount of friction between the sled and the track, the steels on the sled are polished with things like sandpaper and diamond paste.

-Probably the most physically battering points on a luge run are the turns, and especially the turn combinations, when g-forces increase.
-Acceleration and deceleration throughout a luge course puts an average force of up to 3 g's on a slider's body.
-Forces can reach up to 5 g's in banked turns, when centrifugal force* adds another dimension to the forces acting on the slider.
+Probably the most physically battering points on a luge run are the turns, and especially the turn combinations, when G-forces increase.
+Acceleration and deceleration throughout a luge course put an average force of up to 3 Gs on a slider's body.
+Forces can reach up to 5 Gs in banked turns, when centripetal force adds another dimension to the forces acting on the slider.